Business Process Flow

 Section titled “Best practices”- Keep it simple — 4 to 6 stages is ideal.
 More than 7 creates friction.

-- Require only essential fields — ask for data when it becomes relevant, not all upfront.
+- Require only essential fields per stage — ask for data when it becomes relevant, not all upfront.

-- Use workflows to automate follow-ups at each stage transition.
+- Combine with workflows to automate follow-ups at each stage transition.